-request-backup

-If true then the server will request a backup on another node backup-request-retry-interval

-• backup-request-retries

-How many times the live server will try to request a backup, -1 means for ever.

-How long to wait for retries between attempts to request a backup server.
+Name Description 'request-backup' If true then the server will request a backup on another node 'backup-request- retries' How many times the live server will try to request a backup, -1 means for ever. 'backup-request- retry-interval' How long to wait for retries between attempts to request a backup server. 'max-backups' How many backups a live server can create 'backup-port- offset' The offset to use for the Connectors and Acceptors when creating a new backup server.

-• max-backups

-How many backups a live server can create

-• backup-port-offset

-The offset to use for the Connectors and Acceptors when creating a new backup server.